KraXen72/rosebox/discord/README.md

 # rosebox theme for Discord
-A discord theme that builds on my Harmony theme, but with the rosebox color scheme.
+A discord theme that builds on [Zelk](https://github.com/schnensch0/zelk) theme, but with the rosebox color scheme. this new version is still wip so check bottom of readme for old version.

 ![main](https://cdn.discordapp.com/attachments/704792091955429426/769205102393032744/unknown.png)
 ![frend](https://cdn.discordapp.com/attachments/704792091955429426/769205114556383262/unknown.png)

-Uses my **Harmony** theme as base:
-<blockquote class="embedly-card"><h4><a href="https://github.com/KraXen72/harmony-discord">KraXen72/harmony-discord</a></h4><p>a frequently updated theme that keeps the vanilla discord experience, but brings harmony and many tweaks into it. install using powercord. https://powercord.dev</p></blockquote>

-And many other tweaks from the harmony theme

 **install using powercord.** https://powercord.dev**install using powercord / betterdiscord / any other discord css injector.** https://powercord.dev / https://github.com/rauenzi/BBDInstaller/releases/